Snowflake SnowPro Advanced - Architect Certification Exam Syllabus

 • Incremental updates compared to full updates

-• Parameters for copying data and addressing data handling error
+• Parameters for copying data and addressing data handling errors

 - Architecture changes